Robust Point Matching with Distance Profiles: Distance Profile Matching and Its Theoretical Guarantees

 Assumption \ref{a:mixture} is equivalent to letting $\mu = \lambda \rho + (1 - \lambda) \mu_o$ and $\nu = \lambda \rho + (1 - \lambda) \nu_o$, where the common part $\lambda \rho$ is the mixture consisting of the first $K$ components and the other parts, namely, the outlier parts $(1 - \lambda) \mu_o, (1 - \lambda) \nu_o$ are the mixtures of the remaining components.
-The motivation behind Assumption \ref{a:mixture} is that the objects $\mu, \nu$ are composed of several regions as we have seen from the example in Section \ref{sec:distance_profile_matching}, where each region is represented as a Gaussian distribution so that the mean corresponds to the center of the region and the variance roughly represents the size of the region.
+The motivation behind Assumption \ref{a:mixture} is that the objects $\mu, \nu$ are composed of several regions, where each region is represented as a sub-Gaussian distribution so that the mean corresponds to the center of the region and the variance proxy roughly represents the size of the region.
 The points corresponding to the same region are to be matched, while we ignore matching the points from the outlier components.

+\begin{remark}[Scope of Assumption \ref{a:mixture}] Gaussian mixture models are the most common instance of Assumption \ref{a:mixture}, where $\mu_k$'s and $\nu_k$'s are Gaussian.
+By allowing these components to be sub-Gaussian, Assumption \ref{a:mixture} encompasses a wider class of distributions.
+For instance, stochastic ball models \citep{nellore2015recovery,iguchi2017probably}---widely used to evaluate clustering algorithms---are special cases of Assumption \ref{a:mixture} where $\mu_k$'s and $\nu_k$'s are supported on balls.
+Also, Assumption \ref{a:mixture} allows the components to be low-dimensional, which can model 3D objects given as smooth densities on the surface of the objects. \end{remark}

 Now, we apply Algorithm \ref{alg:distance_profile_matching} to the point clouds $\{X_1, \ldots, X_n\}$ and $\{Y_1, \ldots, Y_m\}$ that approximate the objects $\mu$ and $\nu$, respectively.
 We take a viewpoint that the points $X_1, \ldots, X_n$ and $Y_1, \ldots, Y_m$ are independent samples from $\mu$ and $\nu$, respectively.
 For $i \in [n]$ and $j \in [m]$, let $t(i) \in [t]$ and $s(j) \in [s]$ denote the components where $X_i$ and $Y_j$ are from, respectively.
 Our goal is to match $X_i$ and $Y_j$ if $t(i) = s(j) \in [K]$, namely, they are from the same region.
 Under this probabilistic setting, we show that Algorithm \ref{alg:distance_profile_matching} outputs the matching $\pi$ that has the following guarantee: for $X_i$ such that $t(i) \in [K]$, we have $s(\pi(i)) = t(i)$, namely, its match $Y_{\pi(i)}$ is from the corresponding component.
 More precisely, we show that the event